 Lunch: Lunch is almost always leftover maintenance!
 Last night, we ate a delicious chili with sweet potatoes, butternut squash and kale.
 I am not a big fan of absolutes in nutrition but I do have a few goals: the first, is to eat greens, beans and seeds daily.
 These foods are high in fibre, minerals and anti-inflammatory phyto-chemicals that help me feel my best.
 The second goal is to make half my plate fruits or vegetables.
 I love chili and stews because they transform whatever you have in the fridge into a savoury, comforting meal.
 I didn’t quite have enough chili to make a filling meal so I baked a few fries to go along with it.
 I love this chili recipe…and you will too!

 Dinner: After a really busy day, sometimes dinner is super simple…but always satisfying!
 I am lucky that my kids are great eaters but admittedly, not all of my creations are a hit.
 This is a ‘tuna salad’ sandwich made with chickpeas; it’s the perfect combination of kid-friendly and healthy!
 It takes just five minutes to make and I enjoy it served open-faced, on European rye bread.
-I served the sandwiches with some Dijon green beans and my homemade jalapeño coriander sauerkraut.
+I served the sandwiches with some Dijon green beans.
 That pink drink?
 It’s not soda…it’s kombucha!

 Food is my life…but that doesn’t mean I am fussy about it.
 Some days, it’s all about creativity and others, it’s just about getting the family fed!
 Enjoy playing in the kitchen but know that you don’t have to be a MasterChef to feed yourself well.
 Find the simple, flavourful recipes that make eating well a snap!